weaviate-tutorials/scalable-rag-ODSC-eu-2024/README.md

 minikube tunnel
 ```

+> [!TIP]
-Note that this command will block the terminal.
-You can open a new terminal to continue.
+> Note that this command will block the terminal.
+Open a new terminal and continue on.
+> If you want to stop the tunnel, you can do so by pressing `Ctrl+C` or closing the terminal.

 Now, you can connect to Weaviate - e.g. to check an Weaviate endpoint: